Wamae/HousingSalesPrediction/README.md

 ## Description

 This project is an analysis of house sale data in Ames IOWA from 1872 - 2010.
 It explores the features using CRISP-DM.
-In the modeling process we use the following models:
+In the modelling process, we used the following models:

 - [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)
 - [Ridge Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html)